podium-lib/layout/README.md

 Please see the [@podium/context module](https://github.schibsted.io/Podium/context)
 for full documentation.

 ### .metrics

-Property that exposes an metric stream.
-This stream does join all internal metrics streams into one stream resulting in all metrics from all sub modules being exposed here.
+Property that exposes a metric stream.
+This stream joins all internal metrics streams into one stream resulting in all metrics from all sub modules being exposed here.

 Please see the [@podium/metrics module](https://github.schibsted.io/Podium/metrics)